teamleaderleo/examples-typescript/agent-rag/readme.md

-# Restack Agent with Tool Calling
+# Restack Agent with Retrievel-Augmented-Generation (RAG)

-A sample repository with an agent using tool calling.
+A sample repository with an agent using rag to retrieve sales information and answer user queries.

 ## Requirements